Bucketized Active Sampling for Learning ACOPF: Introduction

 \section{Introduction}

 The \emph{AC Optimal Power Flow} (\acopf{}) is a core building block in power systems that finds the most economical generation dispatch meeting the load demand, while satisfying the physical and operational constraints of the underlying systems.
-The problem is used in many applications, ranging from day-ahead security-constrained unit commitment ({SCUC})~\cite{sun2017decomposition}, real time security-constrained economic dispatch ({SCED})~\cite{tam2011real}, transmission switching optimization~\cite{OTS}, capacitor placement problems~\cite{baran:89}, and expansion planning~\cite{verma2016transmission}.
+The problem is used in many applications including day-ahead security-constrained unit commitment ({SCUC})~\cite{sun2017decomposition}, real time security-constrained economic dispatch ({SCED})~\cite{tam2011real}, and expansion planning~\cite{verma2016transmission}.

 The non-convexity of \acopf{} limits the solving frequency of many operational tools.
-In practice, generation schedules in real time markets are required to be updated every 5 - 15 minutes, varying from region to region.
+In practice, generation schedules in real time markets are required to be updated every 5 -- 15 minutes, varying from region to region.
 With the continuous integration of renewable energy sources and demand response mechanisms to meet renewable targets, load and generation uncertainties are expected to be more and more severe.
 Solving generation schedules using historical forecasts may no longer be optimal, and may not even be feasible in the worst case.
 Balancing generation and load rapidly without sacrificing economical efficiency is thus an important challenge.